 Dalton’s best finish as a freshman was a tie for fourth at five-under par in the Mountain View Collegiate tournament.
 She finished off the year shooting a 237 (+21) in the West Coast Conference Championships.

 As a sophomore in 2015-2016, Dalton finished in second place at the Rose City Collegiate tournament in Portland, Oregon.
 Dalton also finished the Aggie Invitational in a tie for second place in the same season.
 She shot a 213 (-3) and a 214 (-2), respectively.

-This season, Dalton added three runner-up showings and six top-10 finishes to her win at the Julie Inkster Spartan Invitational.
+This season, Dalton added three runner-up showings and six top-10 finishes to her win at the Juli Inkster Spartan Invitational.
 At the WCC Championship, she placed second individually, just one stroke behind teammate Alexandra White.

 She also helped the Cougars dominate the Gonzaga Match Play in October.